Frogs & Toads

-Frogs and toads (together known as Anurans) are amphibians.
-A distinction is often made between frogs and toads based on their appearance; frogs are generally considered to be aquatic or semi-aquatic with smooth, moist, permeable skins, whereas toads are often considered be terrestrial with dry, warty skin.
+Frogs are generally aquatic or semi-aquatic with smooth, moist, permeable skins, whereas toads are usually thought to be terrestrial with dry, warty skin.

-This distinction however, has no taxonomic basis.
-Many frogs are characterised by their long, powerful hind legs and are widely known as exceptional jumpers.
-Frogs are distributed from the tropics to the subarctic regions, but the highest numbers of species are found in the tropical rainforests.
+Many frogs have long, powerful hind legs and are exceptional jumpers.
+They can be found from the tropics to the subarctic regions, but the highest numbers of species are found in the tropical rainforests.